 Agriculture is a major source of income and provides a livelihood to millions of people in both developed and developing countries.
-According to the FAO, the majority of the 600 million farms that exist in the world are small, those of less than 1 hectare representing 70% of all farms but covering only 7% of the total area of agricultural land.
-Investing in agriculture is one of the most effective strategies for reducing hunger.
+Globally there are around half a billion smallholder farmers growing half of the world's food needs on plots smaller than two hectares2.
+Investing in agriculture is one of the most effective strategies for reducing hunger and promoting sustainability.